pip-services/pip-services-docs/content/en/golang/sqlite/_index.md

 no_list: true
 weight: 500
 description: >
-  This module provides a set of components to implement SQLite persistence.
+  A set of components to implement SQLite persistence.
 ---

 ### Packages